 Match Guided Reading Books to Your Students’ Reading Levels

 I’m not talking about your wardrobe here.
 I’m talking about fit.
 Make sure that the books you choose are a good fit for the group you’re teaching.
 Good fit means interest, level, and matches your need.
 If you need to teach nonfiction text features, and you select a fairy tale, you are not going to be able to meet your objective.
 This means you need to plan with intention.
 Know before you go pull books what skills you plan to teach, what level your kids are reading at, and what they’re interested in.
 If we make great matches in our guided reading groups, our students will turn to us for advice on what to read independently too.

-Your Guided Reading Time is Sacred.
+Remember Your Guided Reading Time is Sacred

 Make sure your students know it and that you value their growth as readers.
 With careful attention to materials, setting, instructional practices, and motivation, your kids are sure to grow LOTS of dendrites and LOVE reading.